2013 Infiniti JX Review

-Most reviewers are not impressed with the 2013 Infiniti JX’s performance, though nearly all of them note that shoppers who don’t prioritize sporty driving dynamics might not mind.
-Critics complain about the V6 engine, the only one available, saying it doesn’t feel nearly as powerful as most of the JX’s competiors.
-Most test drivers also mention the JX’s continuously variable transmission, saying that although it’s one of the best available, they would still prefer a traditional transmission with real gears, which could help performance.
-Finally, reviewers say the JX’s handling is floaty and disconnected from the road, although the standard 18-inch wheels absorb bumps on the road fairly well.
-Overall, the Infiniti JX is tuned for comfort and fuel economy, which test drivers complain about, but is something luxury SUV buyers might not mind.
+Most critics are not impressed with the 2013 Infiniti JX’s performance, though nearly all of them note that shoppers who don’t prioritize sporty driving dynamics might not mind.
+Test drivers complain about the V6 engine, which is the only one available, saying it doesn’t feel nearly as powerful as most of the JX’s competiors.
+Most auto writers also mention the JX’s continuously variable transmission, saying that although it’s one of the best available, they would still prefer a traditional automatic transmission with real gears, which they think could help performance.
+Finally, critics say the JX’s handling is floaty and disconnected from the road, although they say the standard 18-inch wheels absorb bumps on the road fairly well.
+Overall, the Infiniti JX is tuned for comfort and good fuel economy, which critics say are features luxury SUV buyers are likely looking for.

-Like most Infiniti models, the JX is jam-packed with technology.
-Many reviewers rave about its available Around-View Monitor, a 360-degree exterior camera, and its unique Back-Up Collision Intervention system, which can bring the SUV to a halt if it senses an obstacle in its path while reversing.
-Plus, testers love the fact that the second row slides forward and folds a bit in order to allow access to the third row, even with a child seat in place.
-There is some disagreement about whether there is enough space in the second and third rows for adults, but most concur that the front row is plenty roomy.
-One of the biggest complaints about the JX’s interior is that in order to get the coolest high-tech features, you have to opt for an expensive Premium package first, and then choose the packages with the technology you want.
-That ends up increasing the JX’s price significantly.
-However, the JX does come standard with a competitive list of features, like push-button ignition, tri-zone automatic climate control and heated front seats.
+Critics say the seven-seat JX has an upscale, comfortable cabin filled with many high-tech features.
+Reviewers rave about its available Around-View Monitor, which is a 360-degree exterior camera, and its Back-Up Collision Intervention system, which can bring the SUV to a halt if it senses an obstacle in its path while reversing.
+Testers also love the fact that the second row slides forward and folds a bit in order to allow access to the third row, even with a child seat in place.
+One of the biggest complaints about the JX’s interior is that in order to get the most advanced high-tech features, you have to opt for an expensive Premium Package first, and then choose the packages with the technology features you want.
+However, they note that the JX does come standard with a competitive list of features, like push-button ignition, tri-zone automatic climate control and heated front seats.

 - "If you are looking for a 3-row vehicle that looks great outside and in, is filled with amenities and has an uncommon level of safety features, the Infiniti JX should be on your shopping list.” -- Kelley Blue Book